goncalomb/p3doc/technical.md

 ## Specifications ##

 * 16-bit architecture (16-bit address and data bus)
-* CISC design
+* CISC design (microcode)
-* 8 general purpose registers (1 always 0x0000)
+* 8 general purpose registers
 * 45 instructions (default)
 * 4 addressing modes
 * 1 interrupt signal

 ## Registers ##

 The P3 has 8 general purpose registers, R0-R7.
-(R0 is always 0x0000, cannot be changed).
+R0 is hardwired to always contain 0x0000 (cannot the changed).

 Two more registers are available to the programmer, SP (stack pointer) and PC (program counter).